 The Crown follows the story of Her Majesty The Queen in her accession to the throne, and as a young monarch faced with a country in the depths of turbulent post-war Britain.
-Set in the 1950s, the Netflix series has utilised some of the nation's most regal locations to tell the story of Queen Elizabeth II.
+With the new Netflix series returning to British screens on Friday 8 December 2018, we’ve rounded-up some of the regal filming locations featured in the hit show.

 Hatfield House, Hertfordshire, England